Guillermo Cañedo Malburg

 Guillermo "Memo" Cañedo Malburg or Guillermo Cañedo III, (born 1986 in Mexico City) is a Mexican sports executive who is the current CEO of Comunicaciones F.C.
 He is the son of former Club America president, Guillermo Cañedo White.
-He is also the grandson of the late Guillermo Cañedo de la Bárcena, a well-known soccer executive and former FIFA vice-president.
+He is also the grandson of Guillermo Cañedo de la Bárcena, a well-known soccer executive and former FIFA vice-president.
 Cañedo formerly worked as a Sporting Manager at Club Tijuana Xoloitzcuintles de Caliente.

 Club Tijuana

 With the team's promotion to first division, Guillermo joined their ranks in 2011.
 He was a sporting manager and oversaw the operation of the youth squads and was responsible for the club's local amateur 7 on 7 league.

 Comunicaciones F.C.

 Guillermo replaced fellow Mexican Pedro Portilla White in June 2019, joining the newly appointed Sporting President, Juan Leonel Garcia.